Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Why Atomic-First Works: Analyses

-Having demonstrated quantitative evidence for \sftatomic being key to RL generalization.
-We now qualitatively analyze from specific error cases on the intersection of incorrect samples for the models before and after RL.
-By aligning the generated CoT with the ground truth, we pinpoint the exact reasoning step where the deviation occurred.
-We classify these errors based on the required knowledge—parametric (\para) versus contextual (\context)—and calculate the \textit{progress} (the normalized position of the failure step within the reasoning path).
-Table~\ref{tab:error_analysis} shows distinct error patterns among the models.
+\S \ref{sec:role_of_RL} shows {that} atomic-first RL synthesizes new pathways.
+We now ask \textit{what} those pathways look like behaviorally.
+We analyze failure modes by examining the \textbf{intersection of incorrect samples} before and after RL to identify how RL changes detailed reasoning behavior.
+For persistent errors, we align the generated CoT against the ground truth to pinpoint the first deviating step, classify the error source (\para vs.\ \context), and compute \textbf{Progress} (the normalized position of the failure step within the reasoning path).
+Table~\ref{tab:error_analysis} summarizes the patterns.